f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         }
     }

-If you need to change logging level to troubleshoot an issue, you can change the logging level via the API's.
+If you need to change the logging level to troubleshoot an issue, you can change the logging level via the APIs.
 Below is an example of changing the logging level for the **l2-agent** subsystem to **DEBUG**.

 .. code-block:: bash